MrZBou/Elisa-Public/README.md

 - e!image [image URL] - Change background image for interface (shows when song queue is empty).
 Preferably use 'imgur' or 'yapx' **[only for admins]**

+- e!skip - Skip current song (instead of this command i recommend using ⏭️ button in UI)

+- e!stop - Clear the song queue (instead of this command i recommend using ⏹️ button in UI)

 - e!autoleave - Disabling/Enabling auto leave from voice channel, when song queue is empty (default: disabled)

 - e!skipto [number] - Skip songs before to the selected